A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

-\paragraph{Online Inference Overhead Analysis.} We assessed online inference overhead using a batch size of 16, sequence length of 2048, and 1000 iterations, with a hidden size of 4096 (aligning LLaMA-2-7B) and float16 precision.
-Our method, \textsc{LinearPatch}, which is a single linear layer inserted at the pruning interface, shows negligible overhead during online inference, with no empirical difference in end-to-end inference latency compared to the existing baseline, LLM-Streamline with a feed-forward network (FFN).
-Specifically, \textsc{LinearPatch} is approximately 8 times smaller in size and about 190 times faster than LLM-Streamline (FFN).
+\paragraph{Online Inference Overhead.} We also evaluate the online inference overhead of \textsc{LinearPatch}.
+Experiments are conducted using batch size 16, sequence length 2048, 1000 iterations, hidden size 4096 (aligned with LLaMA-2-7B), and float16 precision.
+Our method, implemented as a single linear layer inserted at the pruning interface, introduces virtually no latency in end-to-end inference compared to baseline methods.
+Empirical results indicate no measurable overhead relative to LLM-Streamline with its feed-forward network (FFN).
+Furthermore, \textsc{LinearPatch} is approximately 8$\times$ smaller in parameter size and around 190$\times$ faster than LLM-Streamline(FFN), making it significantly more efficient for deployment.